FengboMa/docs.spectraguru/docs/Getting-started.md

        streamlit_extras==0.4.3

-    Or use requirements.txt to install the dependencies:
+    Alternatively, you can install the dependencies using the provided `requirements.txt` file:

 ```
 pip install -r requirements.txt